 Stargate Atlantis: The Pegasus Galaxy isn't much better.
 It used to be a pretty nice place a long time ago under the stewardship of the Ancients.
 Then they unwittingly create a fast-breeding, vampiric race of pseudo-humanoids with bio-ships who defeat the Ancients despite their vastly superior technology and then start feeding on the galaxy's humans, periodically waking up from slumber to "harvest" the galaxy.
 Additionally, not all Wraith are asleep.
 Some keep watch and wipe out any civilization that even hints at possibly being threatening to them.
 The ascended Ancients aren't going to help.
 The only consolation is the Wraith fighting among themselves, as they were woken up ahead of schedule, and there isn't enough "food" for them to go around.
 The three times the humans from Earth encounter civilizations advanced enough to be their allies against the Wraith, they end up as new enemies.
 These include crazy humanoids composed of nanites (similar to the Replicators) who, when finally turned against the Wraith, choose to wipe out their "food" (i.e. all humans) instead.
 The Genii are a militaristic underground culture with 50s technology and a beef against Earth humans.
 The Vanir turn out to be a renegade faction of the benevolent Asgard, who view humans as expendable and are perfectly willing to destroy every single stargate in an Earth-Shattering Kaboom to keep safe from the Wraith.

 According to the vision showed to Dean by Zachariah, in five years time it's going to be even worse, as Dean is a homicidal, Jerk Ass soldier, Sam is possessed by Lucifer, and the only angel to give a damn about the human race is a hippie stoner/love guru who uses drink, drugs and orgies to cover up his new Nietzsche Wannabe attitude.
 Life sucks in 'The End'.
 By season five's ending, however Sam has managed to seal both Michael and Lucifer in Hell.
 In season twelve, Lucifer is free again, begetting Satanspawn and eventually trapped in a crapsackier alternate universe than the main universe.

 Demons, monsters and angels don't have it much if any better.
-If your a demon your condemned to Hell to suffer unless you escape to Earth where you will likely be killed by a hunter or an angel.
-If your a monster, you have to constantly keep a low profile and an eye over your shoulder for hunters who will kill you for no other reason then being a monster.
+If you're a demon you're condemned to Hell to suffer unless you escape to Earth where you will likely be killed by a hunter or an angel.
+If you're a monster, you have to constantly keep a low profile and an eye over your shoulder for hunters who will kill you for no other reason then being a monster.
 Sooner or later you will give into your violent instincts whether you want to or not.
 And when you die you go to Purgatory, which is considered one step above Hell, where you have to fight other monsters constantly only to be die and reborn elsewhere for all eternity.
-If your an angel, you had it good tell the higher ups failed to bring about the Apocalypse resulting in massive civil wars and every angel forcibly expelled from heaven.
+If you're an angel, you had it good tell the higher ups failed to bring about the Apocalypse resulting in massive civil wars and every angel forcibly expelled from heaven.